Last Updated 4/23/22

 Pet-Friendly Hotel Fees on the Strip can be pricey

 Since the Las Vegas Strip is known for some of the world’s largest luxurious 4 or 5-star hotel resort properties, you gotta be ready to fork out some cash to house your dog there.
 Of course, you can book at dog-friendly Motel 6 for a quarter of the price or an Airbnb without those hefty daily resort fees, but one of the best parts about Vegas is their iconic, top of the line hotels that dominate the Strip.
 Although not all of Vegas’ famous hotels allow dogs, grand dog-friendly accommodations are relatively easy to find – if you’re willing to pay extra.
+There is currently only ONE hotel on the Strip that doesn’t charge extra for your dog’s stay, and that is NoMad (located in Park MGM 3772 S Las Vegas Blvd).
 Here is my list of sniff-worthy hotels on (or near) the Strip:

 The Cosmopolitan of Las Vegas – 50.00 USD per dog per night, up to 2 dogs.
 My favorite hotel in Las Vegas!
 This posh, classy hotel also offers 2 outdoor dog runs and a complimentary all-natural PupJoy gift box to welcome your furry friend.
 Dogs are technically NOT allowed in restaurants, food and beverage areas, the casino floor, gaming areas, pool area, or fitness center (although the policy is not always readily enforced).